Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Phytonutrients, if you'd like the technical term.

-Every hiker has unique taste buds, and what is incredibly yummy and satisfying for me might not make it onto your "favorite trail foods" list.
+Every hiker has unique taste buds, and what is incredibly yummy and satisfying for me might not make it onto your "favorite trail foods" list for the best freeze dried backpacking or camping food.

 But I'll go out on a limb here and tell you why I prefer this brand: Backpackers Pantry from REI (a reputable gear coop) which offers a percentage discount when you buy in bulk.